keithalewis/math/ross.md

 _Hint_: Replace $t$ by $u$ in equation $(2)$ and plug that into the right-hand side of equation $(1)$.

-This is the so-called "easy direction" but why bother with the contrapositive when we have a ready supply of arbitrage-free models?
-The fun part is coming up with martingales that can fit market data.
+This reduces the problem to coming up with martingale measures that can fit market data.

 The Black-Scholes/Merton model for the bond and stock is parameterized by
 ${M_t = (1, e^{\sigma B_t - \sigma^2t/2})P}$, ${D_t = e^{-\rho t}P}$